City BuddyCityBuddy

 From TRN take the SADEM shuttle bus to Porta Susa or Porta Nuova, 20-30 minutes; trains run often.

-Clicca per ottenere una eSim per Turin, Italy
+Clicca per ottenere eSim per Turin, Italy

 Il modo più semplice ed economico per avere internet mobile ovunque tu viaggi.